Neurodevelopmental Assessment

-Speech and language therapists are qualified professionals with specific expertise in the study, assessment and treatment of problems with speech, language and communication.
-They also contribute to the assessment and diagnosis of complex developmental disorders such as autism spectrum disorder (ASD) working closely with other professionals involved in the diagnostic process.
+Speech and language therapists are qualified professionals with specific expertise in the study, assessment and support of speech, language and communication needs.
+They also contribute to the assessment and diagnosis of neurodevelopmental differences such as autism, developmental language disorder and ADHD, working closely with other professionals involved in the diagnostic process.

 Why has my child been referred for a specialist assessment?

-Your child has been referred for a specialist speech, language and communication skills assessment.
-This is one of the assessments needed to find out if your child’s difficulties are part of any complex developmental disorder, such as ASD.
+Your child has been referred for a specialist speech, language and communication assessment.

 The speech and language therapist will consider aspects of your child's development including: